greenjaed/PIE/README.md

 In order to build the project, make sure HexBox is installed on your system.
 It can be found here:

 http://sourceforge.net/projects/hexbox/

+Slice and Program Icons taken from findicons.com Program Icon created by Kate England
+  Slice Icon created by Benjamin Humphrey